wansatya/ggufy/README.md

 # GGUFY - GGUF Models Runner

-GGUFY is a tool that allows you to download and run GGUF (GPT-Generated Unified Format) models from the Hugging Face Hub using the llama-cpp-python library.
+GGUFY is a tool that allows you to download and run GGUF (GPT-Generated Unified Format) models from the Hugging Face Hub using the **llama-cpp-python** library.

+## How it works

+1. The setup script installs the latest release of GGUFY in a dedicated directory with its own virtual environment.

+2. When running a model:

+   - The script checks if the requested model is already cached in the `~/.cache/ggufy` directory.
+   - If the model is cached, it uses the existing file.
+   - If not, it downloads the model from the Hugging Face Hub and saves it to the cache directory.
+   - The model is loaded into memory using the llama-cpp-python library.
+   - You can input multiple prompts interactively, and the script will generate text based on each prompt.
+   - Cached models are kept for future use, reducing download times for subsequent runs.

+## Cache Management

+GGUFY caches downloaded models in the `~/.cache/ggufy` directory.
+This helps to avoid re-downloading models you've used before.

+To manage the cache:

+1. To clear the cache and free up space, you can manually delete the files in the `~/.cache/ggufy` directory.
+2. If you want to force a re-download of a model, delete its corresponding file from the cache directory.

 ## Prerequisites